zgjsxx/simple-http-proxy/README.md

 - support url category machine learning (https://github.com/domantasm96/URL-categorization-using-machine-learning)
 - support configure next hip proxy
 - support access log
+- support get a chunk data and then send a chunk data, instead of getting all body and then transfer to client
 ## 4.TO DO:
 - url category https://data.world/crowdflower/url-categorization
 - async dns query